LAtanassov/go-learn-path/README.md

 When to use pointer semantics or value semantics ?
 How to mock dependencies ?
-When use of interfaces ?
+When to use of interfaces ?
-Error 'failed to cast to AddRequest' does not provide me useful information ?
+Error 'failed to cast to AddRequest' does not provide any useful information ?
 What is context used for ?
 How to organize my go program ?
-...and many more
+How to write concurrent go code ?
+How to manage channels ?